-- The playground opens at 8.30am and parents/carers are welcome to bring their children and wait with them in the playground from this time.
+- The playground opens at 8.45am and parents/carers are welcome to bring their children in the playground from this time.

 - The start time for children is between 8.45am and 9.00am.

 - All children in the playground go up to their classrooms independently from 8.45am.
-Reception class children can be escorted by their parents/carers to the class door.
+Reception class children use the Reception playground entrance.
 Nursery and 2+ children are taken to their classrooms.

 - Breakfast club children go to their classes at 8.45am.